draeger-lab/C_striatum_GEMs/README.md

 Added units to all parameters | refinegems.polish_carveme | 27.04.2022 | v6.2
 Used MCC tool on all strains | scripts/man_cur_mcc.py | 01.07.2022 | v7.0
 Removed SIRA2, FPRA and GCDH from all strains | scripts/man_cur_egc.py | 01.07.2022 | v7.1

-## Notes on model consistency
-The following metabolites

 ## Tricks
 Revert only model files: